IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 Supported Metadata
 ====================

-A dataset contains three levels of metadata: 1) Citation Metadata, 2) Domain specific metadata, 3) File level metadata (varies depending on the type of data file - see File Handling and Uploading section below for more details).
+A dataset contains three levels of metadata: 1) Citation Metadata, 2) Domain specific metadata with specific support for Social Science, Life Science, Geospatial, and Astronomy datasets 3) File level metadata (varies depending on the type of data file - see File Handling and Uploading section below for more details).

+For more details about what Citation and Domain specific metadata is supported please see our `Appendix <http://guides.dataverse.org/en/latest/user/appendix.html#metadata-references>`_.

 File Handling + Uploading
 ====================